3and4/Leither/doc/MiMei-en.md

 + Content might migrate among nodes
 MiMeization can be conducted beforehand, or on demand.
 The latter is actually a split.
 A new MiMei detached from the orginal one.
 A referrential relationship keeps the tie.

-Leither provides database and file system.
+Leither supprots database and file system.
 User can use the traditional development method if only its own data needs to be maintained.
+In this case, the whole user or application is one stand alone MiMei object.

+#### 6.2 MiMei version
+Both MiMei file system and database support version.
++ _cur_ the current working copy, not yet backuped.
++ _last_ the latest backuped copy, represents the newest confirmed content
++ _release_ ready for publish
+With versionging mechanism, we can retrieve MiMei data of different version wiht its ID.

+#### 6.3 MiMei referrential
+Isolated data cannot express complex relatiohship.
+With unique MiMei ID, it is possible to establish stable relational structure.
+Information can be saved in MiMei file or database.
+Data format is defined by its associated application.

+Corelaiton between MiMeis is decided by their referrential relationship.
+Referrential information includes MiMei ID and number of references.
+Ordinarilly the semantic relevance of data content is interpreted by its associated application.